"People who lean on logic and philosophy and rational exposition end by starving the best part of the mind" W.B. Yeats

 Why this book?

-All books have the power to color the world around us in richer shades, but sometimes you come across a book that makes you see the world in a completely different light.
-A "Whole New Mind" by Daniel H. Pink is this kind of book.
+is this kind of book.
 Deemed by many influential magazines one of the best Business Books in 2005, 5 years later it not only remains highly relevant, but it is even more significant as the changes the book predicted are now fully visible around us.

 This book is the roadmap to a new age in our history: the Conceptual age.